 * Your team fees cover the cost of transportation for two trips to the airport: 1 trip to pick up your team upon arrival, 1 trip to deliver your team to its departing flight.
 If you have team members who require additional trips to the airport, whether arriving or departing on a different schedule from the group, your team will be charged $40 for each additional trip required.

 How many team members can we take?

 The Hope Center at Galette Chambon has dorm space for 24 team members.
 Two dorm rooms house 8 each.
 Two dorm rooms house 4 each.
-The Hope Center at Thoman has dorm space for 32.
-Four dorm rooms house 8 each.
+The Hope Center at Thoman has dorm space for 28.
+Two dorm rooms house 10 each and one houses 8.
 If your team is less than the maximum for either location, it is possible that another team will be scheduled to fill the available spots.

 What kind of work is done on the mission trips?

 Depending on the team, there could be construction work, medical work, dental work, agriculture work, work with the children in the orphanage, evangelism, Bible studies, Vacation Bible School activities for children, sports activities such as soccer and basketball, and other work.
 There is a place for everyone regardless of his/her skills.

 We ask that you be a professing Christian actively involved in a local, Christian church.
 We reserve the right to decline an application for team membership or deny participation of a team member on the mission field for any reason, including, but not limited to, theological differences or personal behavior deemed incompatible with our ministry.
 Age requirements: Minimum age to participate is 10.
 Children ages 10-14 must be accompanied by a parent.
 Minors ages 14-17 unaccompanied by their parents must be a part of a 4 to 1 ratio of teens to adults.